NSF-COMPASS-Center/HAVEN/README.md

+# Zoonosis

+Machine learning and deep learning models to predict --
+- Will a given virus sequence infect humans?
+- What is the host of a given virus sequence?
+- What are the zoonotic mutations in an animal viral sequence?

-# Content Organization
+## Repository Organization
+- **deployment**
+  - arc: shell scripts for deployments in arc
-- data:
+- **input**:
+    - config-files: yaml config files for data-preprocessing, prediction, and evaluation tasks.
+    - data: raw fasta files of protein sequences and five independent splits with training and testing files
+      - HEV virus protein sequences downloaded from
+      - all mammlian and aves virus protein sequences download from UniRef90.
-    - raw: Folder containing raw protein sequences in fasta format.
+  raw: Folder containing raw protein sequences in fasta format.
     - processed: Folder containing all preprocessed protein sequences with labels to be supplied as input to classification models.
 - deployment:Scripts needed to execute the pipeline in remote servers like csbgpu and arc.
     - arc: Scripts needed to execute the pipeline in arc.